asfe0001/IoT-Greenhouse/group06_management/README.md

 # IoT-Geenhouse: Subproject Management

 ## Goals of the Subproject
 In this subproject we will implement the management for the IoT-Greenhouse.
-The management will take subscribe to all sensor data and determine, based on data from the knowledge base, when to water the plants, release CO2 or turn on additional lights.
+The management will subscribe to all sensor data and determine, based on data from the knowledge base, when to water the plants, release CO2 or turn on additional lights.
 ## List of Requirements Group06
 etc.
  * Point 1, Milestone 1